milvus-io/milvus/docs/developer_guides/chap08_binlog.md

 In addition, `ExtraBytes` was also designed to extend binlog.
 Then we can add new features to binlog file without breaking the compatibility.

-For example, we can store the memory size of original content(before encode) to `ExtraBytes`.
+For example, we can store the memory size of original content(before encoding) to `ExtraBytes`.
 The key in `ExtraBytes` is `original_size`.
 For now, `original_size` is required, not optional.

 ### 8.3 Type code